darrenldl/ocaml-lxc/README.md

 The library uses the glue backend right now

-But since interface of `Lxc_c` remains unchanged between two backends, so backend can always be changed easily.
+But since interface of `Lxc_c` remains unchanged between two backends, backend can always be changed easily.
 This also means there should be no functional differences between the two backends.

 ## Index